 Every January Bajans, the local ex-pat community and visitors begin to wonder… which houses will be on the Open House schedule this year?
-Yes the Barbados National Trust’s Open House programme is that eagerly awaited!
+Yes the Barbados National Trust’s Open House programme is eagerly awaited!
 And this year, as always, there will be no disappointment!
-The season kicks off on January 18th with the opening […]
+The season kicks off on January 18th with the opening of St. […]

 Did you know that the Caribbean island of Barbados is home to four historic lighthouses?
 South Point Lighthouse, Barbados The oldest of Barbados’ lighthouses, South Point was assembled on the island in 1852.
 It had been shown at London’s Great Exhibition in 1851.
 This and Needham’s Point lighthouse are in the best shape, however none […]